Local Identification of Nonparametric and Semiparametric Models: Proofs for Section 5

 \subsection{A Useful Result on Uniqueness and Existence of Positive Eigenfunctions}

-The following result and its proof in part relies on the fundamental results of Krein and Rutman (1950), specifically their Theorem 6.2 and example $ \beta ^{\prime }$.
-Krein and Rutman (1950) extended the Perron-Frobenius theory of positive matrices to the case of operators leaving invariant a cone in a Banach space.
+The following result and its proof in part rely on the fundamental results of Krein and Rutman (1950), specifically their Theorem 6.1 and example $ \beta ^{\prime }$.
+Krein and Rutman (1950) is one of many extensions of the Perron-Frobenius theory of positive matrices to the case of operators leaving invariant a cone in a Banach space.

 Let $I$ be a Borel subset of $\mathbb{R}^m$ and $\mu$ be a $\sigma$-finite measure with support $I$.
 Consider the space $L^2(\mu)$, equipped with the standard norm $\| \cdot\|$.
 We consider the following conditions on the kernel $K$: